Arnazz10/netstat-lite/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request to it
+Please feel free to submit a Pull Request to it and have a touch with .

 ## License